Prostitution in Romania: Sex trafficking

 There has been a growing awareness of human trafficking as a human rights issue in Europe.
-The end of communism has contributed to an increase in human trafficking, with the majority of victims being women forced into prostitution.
+There was an increase in human trafficking after major changes in the structure of the Romanian government took place, with the majority of victims being women forced into prostitution.
+At the time, there were high unemployment rates, and the borders had been opened.
+However, there doesn't seem to be any evidence proving what caused the increase in human trafficking during that time.
 Romania is a country of origin and country of transit for persons, primarily women and children, trafficked for the purpose of sexual exploitation.
 The Romanian government has shown some commitment to combat trafficking but has been criticized for failing to fully comply with the minimum standards for the elimination of trafficking.
 Authorities opened 864 new trafficking cases in 2016 (858 in 2015), and prosecutors indicted 358 suspected traffickers in 2016 (480 in 2015).
 Courts convicted 472 traffickers in 2016 (331 in 2015).

 Romania is a destination country for a limited number of foreign trafficking victims, including sex trafficking victims from Italy and Armenia.
 Government officials have been convicted of human trafficking crimes, and there have been reports of local officials obstructing trafficking investigations.
 The government reported two cases of official complicity in 2016.
 In one case, a police officer was sentenced to two years imprisonment for repeated trafficking of minors and nine months for establishing a criminal enterprise.
 In the other case, a judge received eight months for using the services of an exploited person and 16 months imprisonment for blackmail.

 Articles 210, 211, and 367 of the penal code prohibit all forms of trafficking and prescribe penalties of three to 10 years imprisonment.

 The United States Department of State Office to Monitor and Combat Trafficking in Persons ranks Romania as a 'Tier 2' country.

+Romani girls are vulnerable to sex trafficking.